Itching Allergy in Bulldogs and French Bulldogs

 - Grass & Lawn ( fertilizers & herbicides)

-- Topical medication & Shampoos
+- Topical medication: flea medication and shampoo

 - Bed & Blanket material

-- Self Trauma: itching, biting, chewing, licking, excessive grooming
+- excessive grooming

-- Inflammation: redness, raw, erythema, bumps
+- Inflammation:

 - Odor & Discoloration

-- Dander & Flakes: Usually dry flaky skin
+- Dander & Flakes: Usually dry, flaky skin

 Itching, hair loss, and red bumps mostly at the distal back and tail base